 \section{Methods}

-Our approach, Contact-Aware Dynamic Recovery(CADRE), leverages reinforcement learning to optimize recovery policies in dexterous manipulation tasks.
-To enable contact awareness and generalization to unseen objects based on contacts, we incorporate contact features derived from NDFs into the observation space.
+We propose Contact-Aware Dynamic Recovery (CADRE), which leverages reinforcement learning to optimize recovery policies in dexterous manipulation tasks.
+To enable contact awareness and generalization to unseen objects based on contacts, we incorporate contact features derived from NDFs into both observation space and reward definition.
 The NDF model extracting contact features is pretrained and remains fixed during RL training.
 The contact features enable the RL policy to achieve consistent behaviors across objects with different geometries.